 The New York press might also want to take a cue from the Los Angeles Times, which has repeatedly written about health insurance in the state—how rescissions were hurting Californians, and how other rate increases would hurt them as well.
 You might almost say it is an established beat out there.
 When Californians complained to the paper that WellPoint planned to increase rates by as much as 35 percent to some policyholders, it was big news all over the state and nationally.
 In fact, the size of the rate request (since reduced to fourteen percent on average) helped push health reform over the finish line.
 Health and Human Services Secretary Kathleen Sebelius remarked to one lobbyist that WellPoint and all its mistakes was the gift that just kept giving.

 It would be cool if some New York media outlet took on insurance rates as a beat and followed what will happen to all those rate requests the state now has to approve.
 Sebelius said in her letter to AHIP last week that the feds had just given the states more money “to strengthen the review and transparency of proposed premiums.”
 Hey, that’s a good thing, at least in theory.
-It’s up to the media to take a look and check it out in practice.Trudy Lieberman is a fellow at the Center for Advancing Health and a longtime contributing editor to the Columbia Journalism Review.
-She is the lead writer for The Second Opinion, CJR’s healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+It’s up to the media to take a look and check it out in practice.Trudy Lieberman is a longtime contributing editor to the Columbia Journalism Review.
+She is the lead writer for The Second Opinion, CJR's healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+She also blogs for Health News Review.
 Follow her on Twitter @Trudy_Lieberman.